If you don’t have time to fiddle with charcoal you are likely left deciding between a propane or electric smoker.

 What’s the Big Difference between Propane & Electric Smokers?

-Out of the many different types of smoker, gas and electric share the most in common.
+Out of the many different types of smokers, gas (aka propane) and electric share the most in common.

 They are both simple to use and good for modest budgets.
-You can find many good models for under $200.
+You can find many good models for between $200-$400.

 As their names suggest, these smokers use different fuel sources to cook your food.